 Item Description Vote Required Abstentions and Broker Discretionary Voting Page 5 Amendment to Articles to Declassify the Board of Directors A majority of shares entitled to vote on the matter (i.e., shares outstanding) The failure to vote, as well as abstentions and broker non-votes, will be counted as votes "AGAINST" this proposal.
-58 Under New York Stock Exchange rules, the matter is considered non-routine so brokers will not have discretion to vote upon the matter in the absence of instructions from the beneficial owner.
-6 Amendment to Articles to Reduce the Ownership Threshold to Call a Special Shareholders' The failure to vote, as well as abstentions and broker non-votes, will be counted as votes "AGAINST" this proposal.
-59 Meeting Under New York Stock Exchange rules, the matter is considered non-routine so brokers will not have discretion to vote upon the matter in the absence of instructions from the beneficial owner.
+Under New York Stock Exchange rules, the matter is considered non-routine so brokers will not have discretion to vote upon the matter in the absence of instructions from the beneficial owner.
+6 Amendment to Articles to Reduce the Ownership Threshold to Call a Special Shareholders' A majority of shares entitled to vote on the matter (i.e., shares outstanding) The failure to vote, as well as abstentions and broker non-votes, will be counted as votes "AGAINST" this proposal.
+Meeting Under New York Stock Exchange rules, the matter is considered non-routine so brokers will not have discretion to vote upon the matter in the absence of instructions from the beneficial owner.
 7 Amendment to the Bylaws to Adopt Proxy Access A majority of shares entitled to vote on the matter (i.e., shares outstanding) The failure to vote, as well as abstentions and broker non-votes, will be counted as votes "AGAINST" this proposal.
-60 Under New York Stock Exchange rules, the matter is considered non-routine so brokers will not have discretion to vote upon the matter in the absence of instructions from the beneficial owner.
+Under New York Stock Exchange rules, the matter is considered non-routine so brokers will not have discretion to vote upon the matter in the absence of instructions from the beneficial owner.